Mission of the 113th Class

 Tiffany Truong, Homecoming

-Tiffany Truong, daughter of Thu Truong and Bich Chau of Lincoln, Nebraska, is a Chemistry and Biochemistry major with minors in Mathematics and Biology on the pre-medicine track.
+Tiffany Truong, daughter of Thu Truong and Bich Chau of Lincoln, Nebraska, is a Chemistry and Biochemistry major with minors in Mathematics and Biology.
 Tiffany is a UNL Distinguished Life Sciences Scholar and a UNL Institutional Development Award Program Networks of Biomedical Research Excellence Scholar.
 She has also received the Barry Goldwater Honorable Mention for her research under Dr. Cliff Stains.
 Tiffany is a laboratory teaching assistant in the Department of Chemistry and the co-author of two ACS Chemical Biology publications.
 She is President of Sigma Psi Zeta Sorority, the President of the American Medical Student Association, President of the Chemistry Club, Treasurer for the Honors Program Student Advisory Board, an Honors Program Peer Mentor, and is a member of the Order of Omega Greek Honors Society.
 Additionally, she volunteers at the People's City Mission Free Medical Clinic as a medical scribe and in the Bryan Health Hospital Emergency Department.
 Tiffany was a finalist for the Outstanding Student Leadership Award, is a Regents Scholar, and is on the College of Arts and Sciences Dean's List.
+After graduation, she will attend the University of Nebraska Medical Center College of Medicine.

 Alan Davis, Selections